fastfredy0

 No matter how this is considered the facts of scripture are this: scripture itself makes explicit statements indicating some of or much of Revelation had already occurred and/or was already happening at the time John was writing what he'd seen.
 It has nothing to do with eschatological orientation or doctrinal biases.
 Those who ignore what is explicitly stated are wrong - no matter their eschatology or biases.

-Then I will not expect to receive another post from you.
+Correct.
+Therefore, as I have already stated, I shall not expect to receive another post from youThou shall not lie.

 I am not in need of it.
 I think Dispensationalism is a corrupt theology.
 I also think Dispensational Premillennialism (DP) is objectively untenable when compared with plainly read scripture.
 It's methods (like the claim to read scripture literally) are applied with shoddy inconsistency.
 I was a Dispensational Premillennialist for more than 20 years (even before I became a Christian).
 Since learning to her theologies and other eschatologies existed I have read Darby, Bullinger, Scofield, Chafer, Ryrie, Pentecost, Walvoord, Smith, Lindsay, MacArthur, Camping, the Messianics (Roth, Cahn, etc.), Ice, Vlach, Blaising, Bock, Saucy, and many others in their own words.
 I did not read about Dispensationalism from others outside the paradigm; I read the Dispensationalists in their own words.
 I've read the ECFs in chronological order and verified (or, more accurately, failed to verify) the claims Dispensationalists make about the ECFs.
 I have been marking predictions DPers have been making since I first read Smith and Lindsay in the late 1970s and studied the predictions they've made since the early 1800s.
 They have a 100% fail rate and no one within Dispensationalism does anything to correct that problem.
 It indirectly leads to compromises in core Christian doctrine like Christology, soteriology, and ecclesiology and they are thoughtlessly unaware of those problems or feebly denying them.